fengxia41103/myblog/content/workspace/openstack/maas ironic.md

-Title: Openstack Ironic vs. Canonical MAAS
+Title: MAAS vs. Ironic
 Date: 2017-03-30 10:20
 Tags: openstack
 Slug: maas and ironic
 Author: Feng Xia

 This article is to analyze Openstack Ironic and Canonical MAAS, both are tools to turn baremetal into a pool of managed resources that are ready for consumption by upstream srervice.
 On the highest level, a baremetal is either managed or not-managed.
 Being **managed** requires that the manager is aware of the existence of the baremetal, and has acquired necessary information of the server so that these two things are now possible:

 1. Power cycle the server
 2. Install a software such as operating system